qianmingduowan/Sat2Density/README.md

   - **New Model**: A brand new architecture for superior 3D shape and video generation quality.
   - **Scalability**: Expanded applicability from suburban to urban scenes.
   - **Validation**: Extensive experiments and benchmarks to verify the effectiveness.
-  - *Stay tuned for the final paper and code!*
+  - *The final paper and code have been released!*
 - **[2025/05]**.
 The journal extension "Seeing through Satellite Images at Street Views" (**Sat2Density++**) is available on ArXiv [Project Page](https://qianmingduowan.github.io/sat2density-pp/).